idvorkin/idvorkin.github.io/_d/balloon.md

   - /ballooning
 ---

-How can you put a huge smile on someones face with 10 cents of material and  20 seconds of work?
+How can you put a huge smile on someone's face with 10 cents of material and 20 seconds of work?
 Making balloons!
 In 2022 I discovered ballooning, and have used it to bring joy ever since.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->